-The conference program will have two keynote presentations, and seventeen speakers will bring four municipal case studies – Las Vegas, Los Angeles, Phoenix, Portland.
+The 2020 program on COVID AND HOMELESSNESS had two keynote presentations, and seventeen speakers will bring four municipal case studies – Las Vegas, Los Angeles, Phoenix, Portland.
 Presentations will include the following speakers and reporters.

 Welcomes to attendees from Oregon Governor Kate Brown, California Rep. Maxine Waters, Nevada Rep. Dina Titus, California Rep. Judy Chu, and Phoenix Mayor Kate Gallego.

-The conference will provide at least fourteen hours of continuing education credit through the Mental Health and Addiction Certification Board of Oregon and the National Association of Social Workers – Oregon.
+The conference provided fourteen hours of continuing education credit through the Mental Health and Addiction Certification Board of Oregon and the National Association of Social Workers – Oregon.

 Margot Kushel, MD is a Professor of Medicine in the Division of General Internal Medicine at Zuckerberg San Francisco General Hospital and Trauma Center and the Director of the UCSF Center for Vulnerable Populations.
 Margot’s research focuses on reducing the burden of homelessness on health through examining efforts to prevent and end homelessness and mitigating the effects of housing instability on health care outcomes.
 She uses a variety of research methodologies with an aim towards informing the development of programs and policies to end homelessness via understanding the complex interactions between health and housing.
 She has a particular interest in homelessness in older adults and homelessness in medically complicated individuals.